metabase/metabase/test_resources/ssl/mongo/README.md

 When the docker container starts, the client key and the client and CA certificates needed for the backend tests are copied into the this directory.

+Although the source of truth is the docker image, the client certificates are checked in because there are tests like the SSL connection factory tests which need valid certificates and keys.